 However, it is fair to say that practicing Kundalini Yoga before a practitioner is ready and has taken the necessary steps to prepare his or her mind, subtle energetic bodies, and spirit can be quite dangerous.
 A genuine teacher will caution practitioners and not seduce them to stretch their practice beyond their capacity.
 The efficiency of the Kundalini Yoga techniques is exactly both the catalyst for the powerful effects – in fact, the practice is said to defeat all illnesses and even death in the original texts – and may potentially be the source of the negative effects for unprepared initiates.

 The danger is due to the exponential accumulation of energy or intense pranic friction which can have destructive results at the physical, astral, and mental levels if a practitioner is not prepared.
 For example, a blood vessel may burst in the brain, a schism could arise in the personality, even energy may not be directed as expected, such as by descending instead of rising.
 All disturbing reactions should be considered warning signs that lead teachers need to reassess practitioners’ fitness for kundalini practice.

-In our Yogic Path curriculum, the Kundalini Program is introduced at Level 15.
+In our Tantra Yoga module, the Kundalini Program is introduced at Level 15.
 This gives spiritual aspirants 14 levels, and anywhere from three to seven years, to properly cleanse, prepare, and develop their fragile infrastructure into a refined and powerful system capable of receiving and managing the force of kundalini shakti.

 This may sound like a long and arduous road to a beginner, but rest assured the journey to the Kundalini Program is both exhilarating and mesmerizing in and of itself.